dacvs/aoc2023/README.md

 ## dsmith@alumni.caltech.edu

-I participated in Advent of Code 2023, competing with 17 other participants on a private leaderboard.
+I participated in Advent of Code 2023, competing with 17 others on a private leaderboard.
-I entered the contest a couple weeks late, and I missed out on the opportunity to gain some early points.
+I entered the contest a couple weeks late, and I missed out on some early points.

 On March 31, 2024, I was first on our leaderboard to solve all 50 problems, with 660 points.
-I was first to finish, but only second place in points when I finished.
+First to finish, but only second place in points when I finished.

 Here are my solutions, cleaned up, straightened out, and edited for